 In principle, we believe the government should fund schools properly to provide our children with an education.

-But since 2010, school budgets have been reduced in real terms by 8% and now our own school is facing a £60,000 reduction in its budget next year.
+But since 2010, school budgets have been reduced in real terms by 8% and our own school faced a £60,000 reduction in its budget for the 2019-20 financial year.
 We feel we cannot stand by and watch as teachers and children at our outstanding school are forced to bear the brunt of funding cuts and we do not want the education of pupils at St Matthew’s to suffer as a result of these cuts.

 If you feel the same, please consider making an anonymous monthly donation to a ‘Funding Shortfall Fund’ that will be ring-fenced by the PTA, a registered charity, for the school exclusively to use to plug its funding gap.

 As a rule of thumb, donating £10 a month for a year could pay the wages of a teaching assistant for approximately 1.5 days a year.

 Donating £20 a month for 12 months could help the school teach maths for six months.
 Alternatively, it could be used to fund the entire budget for a curriculum area for two months.